mitogen-hq/mitogen/docs/api.rst

           immediate copy-on-write to large portions of the process heap.

-        * Locks held in the parent causing random deadlocks in the child, such as when another thread emits a log entry via the :py:mod:`logging` package concurrent to another thread calling :py:meth:`fork`.
+        * Locks held in the parent causing random deadlocks in the child, such as when another thread emits a log entry via the :mod:`logging` package concurrent to another thread calling :meth:`fork`.

-        * Objects existing in Thread-Local Storage of every non-:py:meth:`fork` thread becoming permanently inaccessible, and never having their object destructors called, including TLS usage by native extension code, triggering many new variants of all the issues above.
+        * Objects existing in Thread-Local Storage of every non-:meth:`fork` thread becoming permanently inaccessible, and never having their object destructors called, including TLS usage by native extension code, triggering many new variants of all the issues above.